 Introduction to Task 1

 In this lesson, we look at what you need to know about task 1.
 This lesson has a video, but If you’re short of time, feel free to skip it and move directly to the text and quizzes below.
-Let us know in the comment section below if you have any questions.
-Once you have finished this lesson, click on the ‘mark complete button’ at the bottom of this page.
+Once you have finished this lesson, click on the ‘complete’ at the bottom of this page.
 Happy studying!

 Here is an example of academic task 1.
 Source: ielts.org